dletorey/rebuild/src/leets/orbital-green-brown-tour-manchester.md

 We headed from Greetland (near Halifax) to Manchester and <a href="https://www.yourparkingspace.co.uk/stretford/old-trafford-parking">parked at the Premier Inn which was only £6.25 for 24hrs</a>, on match days (it's across the road from Old Trafford) it's £20, and it's also across the road from <a href="https://victoriawarehouse.com/">Victoria Warehouse</a>.

-We headed across the Manchester Ship Cannal to <a href="https://kargomkt.com/">Kargo MKT</a> for the pre-gig meetup.
+We headed across the Manchester Ship Canal to <a href="https://kargomkt.com/">Kargo MKT</a> for the pre-gig meetup.
 Kargo MKT was excellent loads of different street food stalls, Sarah and I both choose Korean Fried Chicken which was brilliant even though I did totally over order.

 At 6:40pm we headed over to the venue, for some reason they had a zigzag queue system even though there was no one queueing.
 So I explained that I had arthritis and then walked past the zigzags, which they then removed.